與寵物同行

 For your pet's comfort and safety during their flight, all pets must travel in carriers that meet the current standards approved by the International Air Transport Association (IATA).

-Get the right carrier size for your pet:
+Get the right carrier size and set-up for your pet:

 On the day of the flight